simra-project/simra-project.github.io/README.md

 - `mapLinks.json`: links the region names from the dashboard.json to the given (map) url
 - `regionNames.json`: links the region names from the dashboard.json to the region name text that should be shown to the end-user (created manually from Ahmet's *simRa_regions_coords_ID.config*)
 - `tableMeta.json`: meta information for the table such as header names, tag-styles, etc.

+## SimRa VM setup

+To commit without having to enter a password, we need to [add a deploy-key](https://docs.github.com/en/developers/overview/managing-deploy-keys) for simra.project.github.io.
+Test the ssh connection with `ssh -T git@github.com`.
+Then add the ssh remote, e.g., via `git remote add ssh git@github.com:simra-project/simra-project.github.io.git` Now, we can push with `git push ssh master` without entering a password.

+There is script that does this: **./commit.sh**, it is used by some of the projects that have this project as a submodule.